oanaOM/coffee-shop/README.md

 ## Scaling Coffee with Goroutines

-Build a small web app that serves coffees during the workshop held by Sadie Freeman @sadief.
+A RESTful API to serves coffees, powered by goroutines.

+This project was done during GopherCON UK 2023, during Sadie's Freeman (@sadief) workshop.

 ### Requirements